elephantscale/spring-cloud-labs/16-containerize-your-microservices-using-docker-and-manage-container-images/16-lab.md

 ### **Part 1: Installing Docker**

 1. **Download Docker Desktop.**
-   - Visit [Docker Desktop](https://www.docker.com/products/docker-desktop) and download the installer for your operating system.
+   - Visit [Docker Desktop](https://www.docker.com/products/docker-desktop) and download it for your OS (Windows, macOS, or Linux).

 2. **Install Docker Desktop.**
-   - Run the installer and follow the setup instructions.
+   - Run the installer and follow on-screen instructions.

 3. **Start Docker Desktop.**
-   - Open Docker Desktop after installation.
+   - Once installed, open Docker Desktop.
-   - Ensure Docker is running (look for the Docker icon in the system tray or taskbar).
+   - Confirm it’s running (Docker icon in your system tray/taskbar).

 4. **Verify Docker installation.**
-   - Open a terminal or command prompt and run:
+   - In a terminal or command prompt:
      ```bash
      docker --version
      ```
-   - Confirm that Docker is installed and the version is displayed.
+   - Confirm Docker is installed and you see a version number.

 ---

 ### **Part 2: Preparing the Microservices**

 5. **Ensure `UserService` and `OrderService` are ready.**
-   - Confirm that both microservices are functional as standalone Spring Boot projects.
+   - Each microservice is a **Spring Boot 3.4.1** app with a simple controller.

 6. **Add a Dockerfile to `UserService`.**
-   - Create a `Dockerfile` in the root directory of the `UserService` project:
+   - In the **root directory** of `UserService`, create `Dockerfile`:
      ```dockerfile
      FROM openjdk:17-jdk-slim
      VOLUME /tmp